 When it comes to cooking chicken breasts, the most common mistakes stem from trying too hard to avoid either overcooking or undercooking them.
 Here are seven of the top errors most home cooks make and how to avoid them.

-The solution: Slice it lengthwise (i.e. with your knife blade parallel to the cutting board, as in the photo) to produce two flatter chicken cutlets.
+One solution is to slice it lengthwise (i.e. with your knife blade parallel to the cutting board) to produce two flatter chicken cutlets.
 This is far easier than trying to pound a chicken breast flat with a meat mallet, which will mash it to a pulp.

 Whether you're cooking the chicken breast on the grill, in a pan, or in the oven, seasoning is a must.
-While Kosher salt and freshly ground black pepper are the bare minimum—in most cases you'll also want to coat the breast in olive oil first so that the seasonings stick—there are many other flavoring possibilities.
+Kosher salt and freshly ground black pepper are the bare minimum.
+In most cases, you'll also want to coat the breast in olive oil first so that the seasonings stick.
+Open your mind to many other flavoring possibilities.
 Try garlic powder, onion powder, lemon pepper, paprika, even dried herbs like basil or oregano.
 Don't go overboard, though.
-One or two of the above, in addition to salt and pepper, is probably enough.
+Try just one or two, in addition to salt and pepper.

 Chicken breasts are naturally lean, which means there isn't much room for error when it comes to overcooking them.
 Couple that with a healthy, yet disproportionate fear of serving undercooked chicken and the result is, all too often, dry chicken.

-Speaking of the pan, putting chicken breasts in a cold pan is another big no-no. And it's for the same reason you don't want the chicken itself to be cold when you start cooking.
-But even worse, starting with a cold pan means that the chicken heats up slowly, and the juices start to seep out as the pan heats—instead of searing or sauteing, you're effectively steaming it.
-That means your chicken breast will come out pale, white, and overcooked rather than with a flavorful brown crisp exterior.
-The easy solution: let your pan (or grill) get hot before you add the chicken.
+Putting chicken breasts in a cold pan is another big no-no. It's for the same reason you don't want the chicken itself to be cold when you start cooking.
+But even worse, starting with a cold pan means that the chicken heats up slowly, and the juices start to seep out as the pan heats.
+Instead of searing or sauteing, you're effectively steaming it.
+Your chicken breast will come out pale, white, and overcooked rather than with a flavorful brown crisp exterior.
+The easy solution is to let your pan (or grill) get hot before you add the chicken.

-Otherwise known as not resting the chicken breasts after you cook them.
-We have a longer explanation of what it means to rest your meat and why it helps your poultry stay juicy.
-The short of it: if you cut into your chicken breasts the moment they come off the grill or pan, you're going to lose a lot of juices.
-The solution: Wait five minutes before cutting into your chicken breasts, and those juices will stay inside the meat where they belong.
+This problem could also be interpreted as not resting the chicken breasts after you cook them.
+If you cut into your chicken breasts the moment they come off the grill or pan, you're going to lose a lot of juices.
+Wait five minutes before cutting into your chicken breasts, and those juices will stay inside the meat where they belong.

 If you've ever looked underneath the chicken breast in the package from the store, you probably noticed a flat pad for soaking up the juices from the breast.
-This means the breast is pretty wet.
-And sure, it's a good idea to wash the breast before you cook it, but for the best cooking results, make sure it's dry before it goes in the pan.
-All the excess liquid will just cause steam and get in the way of browning.
-Even worst, it can cause hot oil in the pan to splatter.
+This means the breast is pretty wet and all the excess liquid will just cause steam and get in the way of browning.
+Even worse, it can cause hot oil in the pan to splatter.
 A good wipe with a paper towel is all it needs, then go ahead and brush with oil, season, and cook.